 Osteoporosis is a major public health threat for 28 million Americans, 80 percent of whom are women.
-One out of every two women, and one in eight men over the age of 50 will have an osteoporosis-related fracture in their lifetime.
+One out of every two women, and one in eight men over the age of 50 will have an osteoporosis-related fracture in their lifetime. least 1 in 3 women and 1 in 5 men will break a bone due to osteoporosis in their lifetime

-Can Pilates Reverse Osteoporosis?
+Can Exercise Reverse Osteoporosis?

 The good news is that bone is a living tissue.
 Just like a muscle, the bone can be strengthened.
 In many situations, stronger bones can slow and even reverse the effects of osteoporosis.
 Exercise helps to teach proper movement and weight-bearing exercises for strengthening the bones and the surrounding muscle.